 Hypothesis generation about the potential sources is a critical step in an enteric disease outbreak investigation.
 A thorough hypothesis narrows the scope of an investigation, making more efficient use of scarce resources and increasing the likelihood of successfully implicating a source.
 When generating a hypothesis, public health investigators use historical information on the pathogen and pathogen sub-types, including common vehicles implicated in past outbreaks.
 For example, 65% of Salmonella Enteritidis outbreaks are associated with eggs (Jackson 2013).
 Investigators also use descriptive data of cases to suggest a food source.
 For example, case demographic data, including age, sex and ethnicity, provide clues that suggest or point away from a particular food.
 The geographical spread and timing of an outbreak provides evidence about the distribution and type of exposures.

 Previously, we developed a model for STEC O157 to test the validity of using data from past outbreak to support hypothesis generation.
 The work endorsed using prior case and outbreak characteristics to predict food sources in STEC outbreaks (White 2016).
 However, a number of limitations were noted.
 First, our method required complete data on all predictors for all outbreaks included in the model, which resulted in the exclusion of many outbreaks.
 Because of this, age could not be used as a predictor despite being an important predictor of outbreak sources.
 Finally, our analysis was restricted to STEC outbreaks, whereas non-typhoidal Salmonella is the leading bacterial causes of foodborne outbreaks, causing 23% of single-etiology outbreaks.
-In this study, we aimed to develop a source prediction tool for STEC and Salmonella outbreaks using alternative methods that allowed the use incomplete data in order to improve the predictive ability.
+In this study, we aimed to develop a source prediction tool for STEC and Salmonella outbreaks using alternative methods that allowed the use of incomplete data in order to improve the predictive ability.
 In addition, we aimed to translate the final statistical model into a user-friendly online tool for investigators.

 METHODS